The Seljuk Han of Anatolia

 Freely, John.
 Storm on Horseback: The Seljuk Warriors of Turkey.
 London: I.B.
 Taurus, 2008

 Freely steps out from his familiar territory of Ottoman Istanbul to present an overview of the Seljuk period.
 The highly-readable book is divided into two parts.
 In the first one, Freely offers a dramatic narrative history of the Seljuks and their successors, including their wars with the Byzantine Greeks, Venetians, Crusaders, Mongols and the Mamluks.
 In the second part, he proposes a traveler's guide to the major monuments and cities of the Seljuk heritage.
 There are unfortunately no images.

 Gabriel, A. Monuments turcs d'Anatolie, I, II.
 Paris: Ed.
 De Boccard, 1931,

 The explorations of the famed French art historian were made in the years 1927-1930 under the auspices of the Turkish Ministry of Public Instruction.
 His work is still considered today as one of the primary resources of fundamental importance for all later studies in the field of Turkish architecture.
-His stunning cavalier perspective drawings have become classics.
+His stunning axonometric drawings have become classics.
 Contains numerous photos, drawings, plans and a bibliography.
 (In French).

 Guide bleu.
 Turquie.
 Paris: Hachette, 1961, 1965, 1969 and later.

 This famous series of travel guides are unparalleled for their comprehensive listing of sites "worth the detour" and those not; the driving instructions are basically solid, but are no longer entirely reliable due to the rapid development of the Turkish road infrastructure over the past 25 years.
 The older editions often contain information concerning the existence of a han that is not noted elsewhere.
 The text cited on the entries of this site is from the 1965 edition.
 Although there are now many other guide books to Turkey on the market (Rough, Berlitz, Insight, Eyewitness), the Blue Guides remain the reference.
 The 2001 edition is now a collector's item.
 (In French; English editions available).